-Lookup Table (also known as Rating Set Lookup Table) - Array of Rating Sets distinguished by, actual or forecasted, day/night timeframe and ambient conditions expressed in degrees Fahrenheit.
-Used in the establishment of appropriate Rating

-Set for one or more facilities due to ambient condition.
+Lookup Table (also known as Rating Set Lookup Table or Temp Set Lookup Table) - Array of Rating Sets distinguished by, actual or forecasted, day/night timeframe and ambient conditions expressed in degrees Fahrenheit.
+Used in the establishment of appropriate Rating Set for one or more facilities due to ambient condition.
 Also utilized as a backup for Dynamic Line Rating facilities.